Manav Rachna-MBA Admissions 2026

-Once again a viral social media post has reignited the debate questioning the value and worth of an MBA and the significant difference between MBA fees and placement.
+Once again a viral social media post has reignited the debate questioning the value and worth of an MBA and the significant difference between MBA fees and MBA placement 2026.
 The discussion began after an X user shared the story of how a family reportedly spent nearly Rs 18 lakh as MBA fees for their son but in return he is earning barely Rs 28,000 and even struggling to pay the rent in a different city.
 According to the post, in order to pay the MBA fees 2026, the parents had to sell land, take loans, and make major financial sacrifices after being promised strong placements and a successful corporate career by the college.
 This X user says, “Education in India has become a business where parents invest like it’s a startup and still end up in loss.”
 This has increasingly become the dark reality of MBA in India, where students gamble their life savings, quit stable jobs, and take loans for an MBA, only to be placed at such lower salaries or remain unplaced—even at the nation's most reputed colleges.

 Read More: IIM Admission 2026 Chaos: Delayed Results, Slow or No Waitlists | MBA at IIM is More than CAT.
 It Need.....